iansinnott/alfred-maestro/README.md

 # Alfred Maestro ([Download][dl])

-#### Activate any of your Keyboard Maestro macros in Alfred 2
+#### Activate any of your Keyboard Maestro macros in Alfred

 This is a workflow for anyone who uses Keyboard Maestro and wishes it had built-in Alfred support.
 In Alfred simply type `km` followed by the name of any of your KM macros.

 ## Requirements

-Alfred 2 (w/ Powerpack) and Keyboard Maestro 6.3 or greater.
+Alfred 2 or Alfred 3 (w/ Powerpack) and Keyboard Maestro 6.3 or greater.
 If you don't have them, go get them immediately.
 You will not regret it.

-- [Alfred 2](http://www.alfredapp.com/) (Free, but requires £17 Powerpack)
+- [Alfred](http://www.alfredapp.com/) (Free, but requires £17 Powerpack)
 - [Keyboard Maestro](http://www.keyboardmaestro.com/main/) (Free to try. $36/license)

 Both well worth the cost.